 During the second extension, MESSENGER photographed two comets: Comet 2P/Encke and Comet C/2012 S1 (also known as Comet ISON).

-Beginning the summer of 2014, controllers began moving MESSENGER gradually, burn by burn, to a very low orbit for a new research program.
+Beginning the summer of 2014, controllers began gradually moving MESSENGER to a very low orbit for a new research program.

 By Sept.
 12, 2014, just after the 10th anniversary of its launch, the spacecraft’s orbit was down to a mere 15.5 miles (25 kilometers).